 LACK OF LIQUIDITY OF SHARES.
 Shareholders may not be able to sell their Shares promptly at a desired price; therefore, the Shares should be considered as a long-term investment only.
 Currently there is no public market for the Shares.
 The Board of Directors, with or without the consent of the shareholders, may apply for Listing of the Shares if the Board of Directors (including a majority of Independent Directors) determines Listing to be in the best interests of the shareholders.
-There can be no assurance, however, that the Company will apply for Listing, that any such application will be made before the passage of a significant period of time, that any application will be accepted or, even if accepted, that a public trading market will develop.
-In any event, the Articles of Incorporation provide that the Company will not apply for Listing before the completion or termination of the Offering.
+There can be no assurance, however, that the Company will apply for Listing, that any such application will be made before the passage of a significant period of time, that any application will be accepted or, even if accepted, that a public trading market will develop, In any event, the Articles of Incorporation provide that the Company will not apply for Listing before the completion or termination of the Offering.
+See "Description of Capital Stock."

 TOTAL RELIANCE ON THE ADVISOR.
 All decisions with respect to the management of the Company will be made by the Advisor, with oversight from the Board of Directors.
 The shareholders will have no right or power to take part in the management of the Company except through the exercise of their voting rights, which are limited.
 The Advisor may be removed under certain conditions, as set forth in the Advisory Agreement, subject to payment and release from all obligations incurred by the Advisor in connection with its role as advisor.
-Further, the Advisor has the ability to assign the Advisory Agreement to an affiliate, subject to approval by the Company's independent directors.
+Further, the Advisor has the ability to assign the Advisory Agreement to an affiliate, subject to approval by the Company's Independent Directors.
 In such case, the shareholders will not be able to vote on such new Advisor, and there can be no assurances that such new Advisor will perform satisfactorily.
-See "Management Compensation."
+See "Management," "Management Compensation" and "The Advisor and the Advisory Agreement."